-How does Sumatriptan compare to other over the counter (OTC) treatments? – currently Sumatriptan is the only triptan that can be purchased OTC.
+How does sumatriptan compare to other over the counter (OTC) treatments? – currently sumatriptan is the only triptan that can be purchased OTC.
 Other OTC treatments which you can buy without a prescription include:

-- Caffeine – available as a combined tablet of paracetamol and caffeine
+- caffeine – available as a combined tablet of paracetamol and caffeine

-- Anti-sickness medicine – available as a combined tablet with paracetamol
+- anti-sickness medicine – available as a combined tablet with paracetamol

 Painkillers do not specifically relieve migraine symptoms but treat the pain associated with it.
-They are used to treat various types of pain in different parts of the body such as toothache or backache.
+They're used to treat various types of pain in different parts of the body such as toothache or backache.
 You can try Sumatriptan if painkillers do not sufficiently relieve your symptoms.
 Anti-sickness medicine only treats sickness associated with migraines.
 It does not help with other symptoms such as pain or aura.
 Sumatriptan is a more effective treatment for migraine as it can help with pain, aura and sickness.
 These symptoms are all thought to be associated with the widening of blood vessels in your brain which occurs as part of the migraine process.

-How does Sumatriptan compare to prescription migraine treatments? – other migraine treatments available on prescription include:
+How does sumatriptan compare to prescription migraine treatments? – other migraine treatments available on prescription include: